buzanits/booosta-installer/tutorial/tutorial2.md

 - `{BLINK|Back|javascript:history.go(-1);}` adds a link button.
 Here with the caption `Back` and the link target `javascript:history.go(-1)` which makes the browser to go one step back in history

 Try playing around in this file and see, how the output in the browser changes!

+Maybe you wonder, how Booosta knows when to use a date field, a texarea, a select or an ordinary text field.
+It determines this from the datatype in the database table.
+This is how datatypes are mapped to HTML form fields:

+- `DATE` or `DATETIME` becomes a date field with a datepicker (DATETIME does not provide a picker for hours or minutes.
+But you can add something like `12:45:00` manually.
+- `TEXT` becomes a textarea
+- `INT` with a foreign key on it becomes a select with values from the foreign key table
+- `TINYINT` becomes a checkbox
+- anything else becomes a text field

+So it is very important that you carefully make decisions about the datatypes in your tables and the foreign keys!

 Now we see, that our select for the lecturers gender ist not very amazing.
 Because we only store `m` or `f` in the database, the wizard only shows these values.
 We want to make this a little bit prettier.
 We want the words `male` or `female` to appear in the select, but still send the letters to the server like they are in the database: